The Giant (Twin Peaks)

-The Giant is a character from the television series Twin Peaks, created by David Lynch and Mark Frost.
-He is played by Carel Struycken.
+The Giant is a fictional character from the television series Twin Peaks, created by David Lynch and Mark Frost.
+He is an enigmatic spirit who appears in visions to Dale Cooper, and gives him clues to help him in his fight against the sinister forces of the Black Lodge.
+He is portrayed by Carel Struycken.

-Struycken also appears in the 2017 revival as The Fireman, although the series does not explicitly state whether he is the same character as the Giant.
+Struycken also appears in the series' 2017 revival as The Fireman, although the series does not explicitly state whether he and the Giant are the same character.
+In this series, the Fireman directly collaborates with Cooper in a mission to destroy his evil doppelganger.

 Appearances

 Twin Peaks

 The Giant appears to FBI agent Dale Cooper in visions, first right after Cooper has been shot in his hotel room.
 The Giant provides Cooper with clues about the murder of Laura Palmer, alerts Cooper that Laura's killer is in the process of murdering Maddy Ferguson and later confirms the identity of the murderer during a vision in the Roadhouse.
 Later on, he also warns Cooper that his love-interest Annie Blackburn should not enter the Miss Twin Peaks pageant (her winning the contest is a key element leading to Cooper's entering the Black Lodge and subsequently his downfall).

 The Giant apparently inhabits an elderly Room Service Waiter of the Great Northern Hotel (played by Hank Worden).
 Also, the Giant wears a similar outfit to the Waiter (who in himself is a ghostly semi-conscious entity who almost never appears in a crowd or within the guests rooms of the Great Northern).
 In the final episode, when Cooper has entered the Black Lodge, both the Waiter and the Giant appear and the latter confirms their identity, stating: "One and the same".

 He also appears alongside of the Man from Another Place in the Lodge's waiting room.
 Some have opined that the waiting room actually is a neutral location between the Black and the White Lodge.
 In his first appearance, the Giant refused Cooper's question of his whereabouts.
+In a series of trading cards issued in 1991, The Giant's trading card lists his "Education" as the White Lodge and his "Weaknesses" as "I can only be seen by those who believe."